Using Maps to See Beyond the Obvious

 Example of Rome2Rio journey plan.

 Many countries and some large cities will have their own apps covering public transport, taxis and bike or scooter sharing systems.
 These may provide greater detail and more up to the minute information about service disruptions, for example.
 The bus, train, ferry and other companies running each route may have further information, such as more detailed timetables (including historical or seasonal changes) as well as prices.
-Some examples are the official app of the Dutch National Railway, Transport Urban for major cities in Romania, and Transmilenio y Sitp for travel planning across Bogota, Colombia.
+Some examples are the official app of the Dutch National Railway and Transmilenio y Sitp for travel planning across Bogota, Colombia.

 Google Earth has a number of simple drawing and measuring tools that can help you mark places that are important for your investigation and determine the size of features in a satellite image (such as a new forest clearing) or calculate the length of a route.